joergkrause/nyaf/docs/md/docs/comparision/angular.md

 ### Binding

-Angular has great data binding. @nyaf has this, too, but on request.
+Angular has great data binding. **ny@f** has this, too, but on request.
 Let's return to the last example.
 In Angular the list items will re-render if the collection *items* changes.
 That's smart and easy to use.
 It comes with a big penalty: Huge template compiler that inserts a lot boilerplate code for you.

 ~~~html